katjad/javascript101-handbook/careers.md

 Get involved with meet up groups.

-Keep up with the latest technology and trends.
+Keep up on the bleeding edge of technology and trends.